miyamok/epsilonproofchecker/README.md

 It generated a correct proof of
 (A -> B) -> A, ~A ⊢ A -> B
 ```
-Note that the command line options <code>-d</code> as well as <code>-1</code> is deprecated.
+The command line options <code>-d</code> as well as <code>-1</code> are deprecated.
 The deduction transformation is now available through proof scripting, as described below.

 One example showing the power of this proof transformation is the proof of the excluded middle, a proof of which is available as <code>examples/ex17_excluded_middle.proof</code>.
 ```